Big Star

 After a third album, recorded in the fall of 1974, was deemed commercially unviable and shelved before receiving a title, the band broke up late in 1974.
 Four years later, the first two Big Star LPs were released together in the UK as a double album.
 The band's third album was finally issued soon afterward; titled Third/Sister Lovers, it found limited commercial success, but has since become a cult classic.
 Shortly thereafter, Chris Bell was killed in a car accident at the age of 27.
 During the group's hiatus in the 1980s, the Big Star discography drew renewed attention when R.E.M. and the Replacements, as well as other popular bands, cited the group as an influence.
 In 1992, interest was further stimulated by Rykodisc's reissues of the band's albums, complemented by a collection of Bell's solo work.

-In 1993, Chilton and Stephens reformed Big Star with recruits Jon Auer and Ken Stringfellow of the Posies, and gave a concert at the University of Missouri.
+In 1993, Chilton and Stephens reformed Big Star with recruits Jon Auer and Ken Stringfellow of the Posies, and played a concert at the University of Missouri.
 The band remained active, performing tours in Europe and Japan, and released a new studio album, In Space, in 2005.
-Chilton died in March 2010 after suffering from heart problems.
-Hummel died of cancer four months later.
+Chilton died in March 2010 after suffering from heart problems, with Hummel dying of cancer four months later.
 These deaths left Stephens as the sole surviving founding member.
 Big Star was inducted into the Memphis Music Hall of Fame in 2014.
 Since December 2010, several surviving members have appeared in a series of live tribute performances of the album Third/Sister Lovers, under the billing "Big Star's Third".
 As of 2017, that project has remained active.